bernarddorcin/UpdateServerIP_toStaticIP_ChangeHostname_EnableRemoteConnection/README.md

 Launch your VM by selecting Power on your Virtual Machine.

 ![image](https://github.com/user-attachments/assets/7bc3f9de-b559-44df-8580-c79f5a8089d0)

 From Server Manager, select Local Server.
-Here we can see the computer name (host name), whether remote desktop is enabled or disabled, and IP connection information.
+Here we can see the computer name (hostname), whether the remote desktop is enabled or disabled, and IP connection information.

 ![image](https://github.com/user-attachments/assets/01a353dd-7388-476d-800b-fa20eea88753)